 We are always on the lookout for dynamic and creative individuals to join the group.
+The group works best when we have a good gender balance, and we are 100% LGBTQ+ friendly.
 Some basic information is given below, but please don’t hesitate to get in touch with Andrew should you wish to find out more.

-Together with Mark Senn and Arkadiy Simonov, we usually take between 4 and 6 Part II students each year.
-There is always a mix of computational and experimental projects, sometimes involving the possibility of spending time with collaborators overseas.
+Together with Hamish Yeung we usually take between 2 and 3 Part II students each year.
+There is nearly always a mix of computational and experimental projects, sometimes involving the possibility of spending time with collaborators overseas.
 Some representative areas include: